wetcon/OPCUA4PACTware/src/Wetcon.PactwarePlugin.OpcUaServer.Plugin/README.md

 You can edit more OPC UA settings like security, transport quotas and server configurations by locating and editing the `WetconOpcUaServer.Config.xml` file.
 You can find it in the installation directory or in the `bin/debug` folder of the project if you built the plugin from source.

+**Location of certificates**

+Each OPC UA application installation must have an application instance certificate which identifies the application and the machine the application is running on.

+By default, the plugin uses a certificate directory store located at `${APPDATA}\wetcon\PACTwarePlugins\OpcUaServer\Certificates\own\`.
+The _certs_ subdirectory is intended to contain the certificates whereas the _private_ subdirectory contains the private keys.
+If you want to use your own certificate, make sure to copy the public and private key to the appropriate folders of the certificate directory store and adapt the `WetconOpcUaServer.Config.xml` file accordingly.
+If the plugin is started for the first time (and no own certificate was provided by an administrator), it will create its own certificate and save it to the directory store.

+Trusted (client) certificates are kept in this location: `${APPDATA}\wetcon\PACTwarePlugins\OpcUaServer\Certificates\trusted\certs\`.

+It is also possible to use a windows certificate store instead of the directory store.

+A convenient tool to administer the application configuration and certificates is the [UA Configuration Tool](http://opcfoundation.github.io/UA-.NETStandard/help/ua_configuration_tool.htm).

 **Local Discovery Server**

 If you want to enable registering with a Local Discovery Server (LDS), set the value of `<MaxRegistrationInterval>` in the configuration file to a value greater than zero.